-Dr Andreas B. Eisingerich is Professor of Marketing at Imperial College Business School and Programme Director of the Full-Time MBA.
-He holds a BSc degree from the London School of Economics, and a PhD from the University of Cambridge, Judge Business School, where he also earned his master degree.
+Dr Andreas B. Eisingerich is Professor of Marketing at Imperial College Business School.
+Professor Eisingerich served as Head of the Analytics, Marketing and Operations Department and as the Academic Programme Director of the Full-Time MBA and Weekend MBA as well as MSc Strategic Marketing online.
+He obtained a two-year scholarship to attend Li Po Chun United World College, holds a BSc degree from the London School of Economics, and a PhD from the University of Cambridge, Judge Business School, where he also earned his master degree.
 Prior to joining Imperial College Business School, Dr Eisingerich managed the Center for Global Innovation at the University of Southern California's Marshall School of Business in Los Angeles.

-Dr Eisingerich's research work has been accepted for publication at the Journal of Marketing, Journal of Consumer Psychology, Journal of Service Research, Harvard Business Review, European Journal of Marketing, MIT Sloan Management Review, Research Policy, California Management Review, Journal of Services Marketing, and the Wall Street Journal, among others.
+Professor Eisingerich's research work has been accepted for publication at the Journal of Marketing, Journal of Consumer Psychology, Journal of Service Research, Harvard Business Review, Journal of Medical Internet Research, European Journal of Marketing, MIT Sloan Management Review, Research Policy, California Management Review, Journal of Services Marketing, and the Wall Street Journal, among others.
 He served on the editorial board of Ernst & Young's Performance magazine.
 Dr Eisingerich co-developed a novel index of innovative firms published by the USC Marshall Center for Global Innovation and manages a Bill & Melinda Gates foundation sponsored global pre-marketing research project together with the World Health Organization, UNAIDS, and the World Wildlife Fund.
-His work was translated into several languages worldwide, including Chinese, Korean, Spanish, Polish, and Japanese.
-Professor Eisingerich acts as a reviewer for the Journal of Marketing, Journal of Consumer Psychology, Journal of Service Research, Research Policy, and Journal of Services Marketing, among others.
-He taught as visiting professor at the Ludwig Maximilian University in Munich.
+Dr Eisingerich is also affiliated and works closely with members of the Department of Marketing at the Karl-Franzens University of Graz.
+He won the Best 40 Under 40 Professors Award by Poets & Quants, and his work was translated into several languages worldwide, including Chinese, Korean, Spanish, Polish, and Japanese.
+Professor Eisingerich acts as a reviewer for the Journal of Marketing, Journal of Consumer Psychology, Journal of Service Research, Research Policy, Journal of Medical Internet Research, and Journal of Services Marketing, among others.